 Though I adopted some of my father’s interests in the natural world and turned this into my profession, the fact that my boys are not likely to carry on this vocation is unimportant to me.
 What is important is that the stories we read, and the conversations my boys had about these books with their mother and me, seem to have had some bearing on their growth as the interesting, informed, ethically sound young men that they are.
 They are both tender with animals and with the natural world that surrounds them.
 Though they share their generation’s partiality for being indoors, nevertheless they also incline towards sustainable living, though they might not use that exact term.
 The youngest, named Oisín, recently walked three miles in a tuxedo to his junior prom, resisting my offer to put him in a cab.

 All parents have their own reasons for reading to their children, but surely most suppose that it will make them smarter people, better communicators, and more ethically inclined.
 Many will hope, no doubt, that their children will care for both the people and the creatures of the world that surrounds them.
-But to achieve these objectives, parents might need to do some reading themselves, so that their children could learn something more than good manners from the enchanted beasts of bedtime.Make a donation
+But to achieve these objectives, parents might need to do some reading themselves, so that their children could learn something more than good manners from the enchanted beasts of bedtime.Support Aeon: make a one-off donation